jyagupsky20/sort-o_Walrus/README.md

 Reason: The list must swap every bubble.
 The list must make (size) passes because every pass will only put 1 element in the correct place.

 Big-O Classification: Bubble sort is quadratic, or O(n^2).
 For an array size 100 in the worst case scenario, the last element will be compared and swapped 99 (or size-1) times.
 The second to last element will be compared and swapped 98 times, and so forth.
 There will be 99 (or size-1) passes.
-So the number of comparison and swaps that will need to be made is roughly quadratic.
+So the number of comparisons and swaps that will need to be made is roughly quadratic.

-In the best case, there will be 99 comparisons per pass and no swaps.
-There will be 99 passes.
+In the best case, the comparisons will be O(n), since it only takes one comparison for bubble sort to confirm that each element is in the correct spot.
+It will perform no swaps.

 # selectionSort
 **Best Case**